gokcetrgn/gokcetrgn/README.md

 ### <div align="center">I'm Gökçe, a student in Karadeniz Technical University</div>

-- I’m currently learning how to be good developer.
+- I learnt dart & flutter and made some apps, I'm currently learning java tehnologies and frameworks.
+I'm just in beginning so adding my basic projects to Github

-- I'm also improving myself at java technologies and frameworks.
+- Each project for me is a new learning opportunity, and I can't wait to share what I learn with you.
+I'm eagerly waiting for your feedback on my future projects

 - You can reach me in Linkedin or gokcetorgan@hotmail.com